storj/docs/app/learn/concepts/definitions/page.md

     4.  **Object or file** - An object (or file) is the main data type in our system.
 An object is referred to by an object key, contains an arbitrary amount of bytes, and has no minimum or maximum size.
 An object is represented by an ordered collection of one or more segments.
 Segments have a fixed maximum size.
 An object also supports a limited amount of key/value user- defined fields in which to store user metadata.
 Like object keys, the object data is client-side encrypted.

     5.  **Segment** - A segment represents a single array of bytes, between 0 and a system-configurable maximum segment size.
-The max Segment size on Storj DCS Satellites is 64MB.
+The max Segment size on Storj Satellites is 64MB.
 An object smaller than 64MB is stored as one segment.
 Objects larger than 64MB are stored in multiple 64MB Segments.
 Each Segment is stored as pieces on the network.
 Only a subset of pieces of the total are required to reconstitute a Segment.
 All Segments are required to reconstitute an Object.
 Segment data is client-side encrypted.

         1.  **Remote Segment** - A remote segment is a segment that will be erasure encoded and distributed across the network.
 A remote segment is larger than the metadata required to keep track of its bookkeeping, which includes information such as the IDs of the nodes that the data is stored on.
 Remote segment data is client-side encrypted.